 How to test your FlutterFlow app?

-FlutterFlow allows you to test your app using preview, test, and run mode directly in your browser.
+FlutterFlow applications allow you to test your app using preview, test, and run modes directly in your browser.
 However, it’s important to note that certain native functionalities, such as the camera and push notifications, cannot be fully tested within a browser environment.
-To ensure the proper functioning of these features, it’s recommended to flutterflow test on real device or emulator before deploying your app into production.
+To ensure the proper functioning of these features, it’s recommended to flutterflow test on a real device or emulator before deploying your app into production.

 In this section, we’ll guide you on how to: